 Non-Owners SR22 Does Provide Coverage

 This policy is not just going to get you legal, it is also to provide some protection if you are in an accident.
-For example, if you borrow a friend’s car and they have the state's minimum coverage on the vehicle and you cause severe damages that exceed those limits, your non-owner's policy could kick in to help pay off the remainder.
-Because a non-owner's policy is cheap, it would be a good idea to purchase preferred limits of 100/300/100.
+For example, if you borrow a friend’s car, and they have the state's minimum coverage on the vehicle, and you cause severe damages that exceed those limits, your non-owner's policy could kick in to help pay off the remainder.
+Because a non-owner's policy is inexpensive, it would be a good idea to purchase preferred limits of 100/300/100.